 The Cellini salt cellar

-Myriads of astonishing items fill the Kunstkammer, but the Saliera towers over everything else in the diverse collection.
-Ostensibly, what you have is a piece of tableware to hold salt and pepper.
-And two receptacles (a ship and temple) do indeed serve that purpose.
+Myriads of astonishing items fill the Kunstkammer, but the Saliera towers over everything else in this diverse collection of exhibits.

 (Salt cellar (Saliera) Benvenuto Cellini 1540-1543, Paris, gold, enamel, ebony, ivory 26.3 cm x 28.5 cm x 21.5 cm © Kunsthistorisches Museum Wien)